 How Clergy Information Will Be Used

 Today’s Episcopal Church is very different from the Church of even a few years ago, and it continues to evolve in exciting ways.

 Documenting the changing demographic makeup of our clergy will provide a better understanding of the changing nature of the community by identifying trends in ordination, deployment, and compensation, as well as in Episcopal elections.

 Ultimately, this will help in the Church’s initiative to create a more just, equitable, and diverse Church.

 The Rev. Canon Stephanie Spellers

-It's important that we know how the racial makeup of the clergy, how the gender makeup of our clergy, how the sexual orientation of our clergy connects with the varying demographics of the communities we serve.
+It's important that we know how the racial makeup of the clergy, how the gender makeup of our clergy, how the sexual orientation of our clergy connect with the varying demographics of the communities we serve.

 Protecting Your Personal Data

 Information you provide regarding race, ethnicity, gender identification, and sexual orientation will appear only in the “Clergy Information” section in your individual MyCPG Account, and you can update it at any time.
 Learn more about MyCPG Accounts.